johncave/personal-home-page/content/post/my_arch_linux_initial_setup.md

 Log in to the new configuration and do initial click-around configuration.
 The KDE welcome screen will take you through most of this.
 - Connect to WiFi
 - Change pointer speed and scroll direction.
 - Set dark theme(!).
-Or, my preferred them on KDE,
+Or, my preferred purple theme on KDE.
 - On KDE, disable session restore in `System Settings > Session`

 ## Install AUR Helper